create3000/x_ite/docs/_posts/components/RigidBodyPhysics/RigidBodyCollection.md

 ### SFFloat [in, out] **contactSurfaceThickness** 0 <small>[0,∞)</small>

-ContactSurfaceThickness defines how far bodies may interpenetrate after a collision, allowing simulation of softer bodies that deform somewhat during collision.
+*contactSurfaceThickness* defines how far bodies may interpenetrate after a collision, allowing simulation of softer bodies that deform somewhat during collision.

 ### SFBool [in, out] **autoDisable** FALSE

-AutoDisable toggles operation of disableAngularSpeed, disableLinearSpeed, disableTime.
+*autoDisable* toggles operation of disableAngularSpeed, disableLinearSpeed, disableTime.

 ### SFFloat [in, out] **disableTime** 0 <small>[0,∞) <span class="no">not supported</span></small>

-DisableTime defines interval when body becomes at rest and not part of rigid body calculations, reducing numeric instabilities.
+*disableTime* defines interval when body becomes at rest and not part of rigid body calculations, reducing numeric instabilities.

 #### Hint